HubSpot/hubspot-api-nodejs/README.md

 ```

 > [!NOTE]
 > Please note that all code examples are written in JavaScript.
-Some them won’t work in Typescript without changes.
+Some of them won’t work in Typescript without changes.

 For ES modules